 – Branding elements

 It is obvious that elements of branding such as a logo, corporate colors and typefaces, slogan, and other identity traits should be strongly presented on a landing page.
 They should provide a strong connection of a presented product, service, or activity with the company or brand visual and verbal identity.
 This improves the efficiency of the general marketing strategy.

 As was explained previously in the post about visual perception in UI, people, in general, have incredibly broad abilities to perceive visual marks, recognize and proceed data even transformed in images of the high level of abstraction.
 In the vast majority of cases, people fix and perceive pictorial elements like icons and illustrations faster than words.
 A great proportion of users are visually-driven creatures by nature.
 As it is shown in all the examples provided higher, using attractive and informative graphics in landing pages enables users to catch the idea and scan the page much faster and saves their time as well as involves their aesthetic perception in the process.

 These are two magic words to make a landing page efficient.
 USP (Unique Selling Point) is the most important benefit (or set of benefits) people can get with your product.
 CTA (Call to Action) has to encourage people to realize the conversion.
 An effective landing page quickly informs a user about unique selling points and provides noticeable, clear, and easily-available calls to action.

 – Short loading time

-One of the aspects influencing design solutions for landing pages should be reasonable time of page loading.
-Users do not like to lose their time, and landing page is not a piece of unique something that will be an exception.
+One of the aspects influencing design solutions for landing pages should be a reasonable time of page loading.
+Users do not like to lose their time, and the landing page is not a piece of unique something that will be an exception.
 Don’t make the visitors wait.
 All the design solutions should be thought-out carefully not to overload the page and prolong its time of loading unnecessarily.

 – Video Presentation